-How to Become a Radiologic Technologist: An In-Depth Look at the Responsibilities, Requirements, Certifications, Job Outlook, and Salary
+How to Become a Radiologic Technologist: Duties, Requirements, Certifications, Job Outlook, and Salary

 One of the most important diagnostic tools in a hospital is the radiologic scanner—a machine that uses radiology (X-rays) and magnets (MRIs) to get a vital look inside patients.
 A radiologist makes an official diagnosis from the images, which triggers a treatment plan.
 Still, before any of that happens, a Radiologic Technologist is needed to do the actual scan.

 The role of a radiologic technologist is an essential part of the patient care system.
 Without accurate scans, doctors can’t prescribe appropriate care plans, so the need for competent, dedicated, organized, and capable Radiologic (or MRI Technologists) is crucial.

 For EMTs interested in furthering their careers within the medical field, becoming an X-ray or MRI technician could be a natural and great next step.
 As an EMT, you were responsible for treating patients in the field and getting them to the hospital.
 And on the other side of those hospital doors, more often than not, a radiologic technologist is standing by to take over.
 So becoming a radiologic technician can also be an incredible opportunity for EMTs to grow their careers and assume greater responsibilities in patient care.